Leadership 2020: 10 workforce trends + 10 critical leadership competencies

 We are living in a time of exponential change.
 The world of work is changing at an unprecedented rate.
 By 2020 the workforce will look significantly different than today.
 For example:

-- Employee Diversity: There will be five generations and much greater cultural diversity in the workplace than ever before, leading to a broader set of values and beliefs than today.
+- Employee Diversity: There are five generations and much greater cultural diversity in the workplace than ever before, leading to a broader set of values and beliefs than today.

 - Employment to Deployment: One in two workers will be contingent and talent will be deployed and redeployed from around the world as internal and external labor becomes more mobile.
 Teams will form to tackle projects, after which they will disband.
 Work will be done anywhere, anytime in the world.